Your shopping cart is empty!

 First of all, are you looking at buying a scanner for use at home on your cars or are you a professional garage which needs a scanner which will cover a greater range of vehicles?

-If you are looking for a scanner which covers a range of OBDI and OBDII cars and systems(ABS,SRS etc) then you would be best to start looking in the Pro Tools category.
+If you are looking for a scanner which covers a range of OBDI and OBDII cars and systems(ABS,SRS etc) then you would be best to start looking in the All Tools category.
 These scanners will also cover ABS and SRS faults.

 If you are a home user or a garage which requires just a simple Engine code reader please carry on reading.

-2. Is you car OBD2 compliant?
+2. Is your car OBD2 compliant?

 While it is hard to say that all cars are OBD2 compliant from a certain date, a good guideline for car compliance would be: